JimvandeVen/functional-programming/README.md

 ## Research question
 What seemed interesting to me was place where books were published i.e. the place the books were from.
 Also because this would make for an interesting visualization, making a map light up in the place where the books are more frequently published.
 I decided this would be better to plot with a single holding(OBA location) in mind.
 My question will thus be:
 ### Where were the books currently in the OBA Oosterdok holding published?
-With this question in mind I wrote a couple of subquestions:
+With this question in mind I wrote a couple of sub questions:
 - [x] How will I get only the publisher information?
 - [x] How will I handle books without any or with multiple places?
 - [ ] How will I clean up the values of the places if they are impure?